 Response Planning Program Manager

-In his position as Response Planning Program Manager, Sam ensures that OEM specific actions identified in citywide emergency operations plans are well documented, trained, and exercised.
-Sam also manages the administrative and planning functions for the Field Response Program.
+As Response Planning Program Manager, Vanessa ensures that OEM specific actions identified in citywide emergency operations plans are well documented, trained, and exercised in the field or from the City’s Emergency Operations Center.

 OEM’s Planning Division leads citywide efforts developing strategies that address the risks posed by natural disasters, accidents, and human-caused incidents.
 These professionals conduct all-hazards planning and develop programs for health and human services, critical infrastructure protection and homeland security, public works and recovery, and training and exercises.
 As part of this process, they collaborate with departments and agencies from all levels of government and a range of non-governmental organizations.

 Typical projects that OEM planners oversee include how the City handles incidents with mass casualties, mass fatalities, neighborhood and citywide evacuations, debris management, resource recovery, and evaluating public schools for use as emergency shelters.